SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 This creates a new variable called ``productBarcode``, and assigns it a value of ``Barcode.UPCA`` with an associated tuple value of ``(8, 8590951226, 3)``.
-(Note that the provided identifier value has an underscore within its integer literal – ``85909_51226`` – to make it easier to read as a barcode.)
+(The provided ‘identifier’ value has an underscore within its integer literal – ``85909_51226`` – to make it easier to read as a barcode.)